 After-tax contributions, which means you pay taxes on Roth contributions along with the rest of your current pay.
 Because you pay taxes on your Roth contributions when they go into the VRSP, you’ll pay no taxes on Roth contributions when they are paid out to you from the Plan, subject to certain rules.

-If you are age 50 or older, you may contribute an additional amount—up to $6,600 in 2019 and 2020—on a pre-tax and/or Roth basis to your VRSP.
+If you are age 50 or older, you may contribute an additional amount—up to $6,500—on a pre-tax and/or Roth basis to your VRSP.
 You become eligible for catch-up contributions on January 1 of the year you turn 50.

 Log in to the CUBES to make this election.